erSubhashThapa/100daysofcode/r2-log.md

   So, this makes me question what we are actually about to do?:

   ***Can we actually deploy a site to the web if we make our own server?
 Or do we still need heroku and netify etc to do that?
 What actually is the server?*** I thought when we make a server it still only runs on our own computer and other people cannot access it.
 That's what I thought I had done in the past when running live servers on my computer to test certain code that couldn't be tested without a server.
+But here Greg Says, "every time someone will access our server."

   So there's definetly a lot I'm realizing I don't understand.
 Let's see if I can figure it out in the upcoming sections.